mjonas87/scoutui/README.md

 The ScoutUI gem provides a simple, yet powerful visual test framework to help you and your team with an automated visual test strategy.

-This project is still under beta development, but working - the version '1.0.0' will be the first "stable" release.
+This project is still in beta, but working - the version '1.0.0' will be the first "stable" release.

+## What does ScoutUI provide?

+    1. Command driven test strategy using YAML and/or JSON format
+    2. Integration with Applitools Eyes (this is optional - only if you have an Eyes account)
+    3. Leverage Selenium/WebDriver without having to hassle with it (e.g. APIs) to conduct browser testing
+       a.
+UI Regression with Eyes
+       b.
+Functional Testing

+## Helpful Links
+    YouTube

 ## Installation

+### Prerequisites
+    1. Ruby 1.9.3 or higher
+    2. Following Gems
+       a. selenium-webdriver
+       b. eyes_selenium
+       c. yaml
+       d. json

 Add this line to your application's Gemfile: